 CONDITION REQUIRED ACTION COMPLETION TIME A. Applicable regulatory requirements for solidified or dewatered wastes not satisfied.
 A.1 AND Suspend shipment of inadequately processed waste.
-Immediately 2.
-A.2 Take action to correct the PROCESS CONTROL PROGRAM, procedures, or solid waste equipment as necessary to prevent recurrence.
+Immediately A.2 Take action to correct the PROCESS CONTROL PROGRAM, procedures, or solid waste equipment as necessary to prevent recurrence.
 Prior to next shipment for disposal of solidified or dewatered wastes

-LCIVIC DIAL ACTIONS (continued) CONDITION REQUIRED ACTION COMPLETION TIME В. Solidification test as described in the PROCESS CONTROL PROGRAM fails to verify solidification.
+CONDITION REQUIRED ACTION COMPLETION TIME В. Solidification test as described in the PROCESS CONTROL PROGRAM fails to verify solidification.
 B.1 Suspend solidification of the batch under test and follow PROCESS CONTROL PROGRAM guidance for test failures.
-Immediately , AND B.2 Once a subsequent test verifies solidification, solidification of the batch may be resumed as directed by the PROCESS CONTROL PROGRAM. , · Modify the PROCESS CONTROL PROGRAM as required to assure solidification of subsequent batches of waste.
-Prior to next solidification for shipment of waste for disposal at a 10 CFR Part 61 disposal site C. Solidification or dewatering for disposal not performed in accordance with the PROCESS CONTROL PROGRAM.
+Immediately AND B.2 NOTE Once a subsequent test verifies solidification, solidification of the batch may be resumed as directed by the PROCESS CONTROL PROGRAM.
+Prior to next CONTROL PROGRAM as required to assure solidification of subsequent batches of waste. solidification for shipment of waste for disposal at a 10 CFR Part 61 disposal site C. Solidification or dewatering for disposal not performed in accordance with the PROCESS CONTROL PROGRAM.
 C.1 Reprocess the waste in accordance with PROCESS CONTROL PROGRAM requirements.
-Prior to shipment for disposal of the inadequately processed waste that requires solidification or dewatering C.2 Follow PROCESS CONTROL PROGRAM or procedure guidance for alternative free-standing liquid verification to ensure the waste in each container meets disposal requirements and take appropriate administrative action to prevent recurrence.
-Prior to shipment for disposal of the inadequately processed waste that requires solidification or dewatering (continued)
+Prior to shipment for disposal of the inadequately processed waste that requires solidification r nognawi.
+OR C.2 Follow PROCESS CONTROL PROGRAM or procedure guidance for alternative free-standing liquid verification to ensure the waste in each container meets disposal requirements and take appropriate administrative action to prevent recurrence. or dewatering Prior to shipment for disposal of the inadequately processed waste that requires solidification or dewatering